The best free learning websites for kids!

-Surrounding kids with books is so good for their brain, and Storline Online helps you do that.
+Surrounding kids with books is so good for their brain, and Storyline Online helps you do just that.
 I especially love that the books all have closed captioning; this is a good way to help kids learn to read.

 - Related: 5 At Home Kids Activities